 People who have an interest in, and a desire to know about, how things work in the business, political and financial worlds.
 People who want to know about management of the economy and making money, and people who are interested in making society fair and just.

-In addition to the general entrance requirements, the department expects that these will include mathematics and English at Grade 5 or better, because the theories and concepts of the subject require strong analytical ability.
+In addition to the general entrance requirements, the department expects that these will include mathematics and English Literature at grade 5 or better, because the theories and concepts of the subject require strong analytical ability.

 For more detailed information, please click on this link to the Edexcel website: